The Average Pay Raise: What if an Employee Says ‘Meh’?

 Today’s snug labor market is straining compensation belt buckles.
 Workers want more—but will a three percent raise suffice?
 Good news: there are other ways to keep them satisfied.

-In these times of low unemployment, it’s difficult to know if the compensation you’re offering is sufficient to attract the talent your company needs — and keep them in place.
-While the question seems straightforward, it warrants closer inspection.
+In times of low unemployment, it’s difficult to know if the compensation you’re offering is sufficient to attract the talent your company needs — and whether it can keep them in place.
+While the question seems straightforward, it warrants some closer inspection.

 Tight compensation budgets are creating talent challenges, says Elizabeth Bernaiche, compensation practice leader at Insight Performance.
 “Recruiters are having a tough time.”
 At the same time, employers are banking on a mix of limited salary increases and “total rewards” to retain in-demand workers.

 The question is, will moderate wage increases prevail, or will talent start heading for greener pastures in greater numbers?
 And how can you keep your herd on the farm?